Clergy Abuse Reparations Are Closure For Some Victims, Resurface Trauma For Others

 As an adult, Quinn became addicted to drugs and alcohol, fleeing from one town to the next, from relationship to relationship.
 In the late 1980s, he went into treatment, where he decided to confront his past.
 He told church leaders his story and began receiving church-subsidized counseling and a living allowance, although no acknowledgement of wrongdoing.

 Slowly, his life stabilized.
 He met his fourth wife, Enriqueta, and they have two teenage sons.
 Going through the Archdiocese of Philadelphia's compensation process provided more stability — $250,000 worth.
-With it, he paid $50,000 in credit card debt, bought one son a car, and the other braces.
+With it, he paid $50,000 in credit card debt, bought one son a car and the other braces.

 "Now, I live halfway comfortably," he said.